AI & APIs

 Example: using Claude or ChatGPT to draft initial API endpoint descriptions that writers then refine and verify

-Related Terms: AI, Large Language Model, Machine Learning
+Related Terms: AI, Large Language Model, Machine Learning, prompt engineering

 Sources: